 - Psychological impact from a variety of factors, including fear and uncertainty about the future.

-Global crises are mostly to blame for this impact, and these challenges are likely to persist at least throughout 2022, possibly with long-lasting effects on quality of life.
-Unfortunately, this economic turbulence does not appear to be nearing an end, with inflation expected to breach 8% before the end of the year.
+Global crises are mostly to blame for this impact, and these challenges are likely to persist through to 2023, possibly with long-lasting effects on quality of life.
+This economic turbulence does not appear to be nearing an end, with inflation hitting 11% in October 2022.

 But are there other countries that could see Brits living a more lavish lifestyle?
 Is it worth moving abroad?
 Is the grass actually greener on the other side?